NamVr/Chat-Economy-Bot/README.md

 > An open-source discord chat economy bot that has various events to be triggered randomly in your chat.

+> PLEASE NOTE: I HAVE BEEN BUSY IRL TO CONTINUE THIS PROJECT.
+I HAVE **NOT** DISCONTINUED IT.
+I JUST HAVE STOPPED WORKING TILL I GET TIME.
+I WILL POST NEW UPDATES SOON!

 ### 🏠 [Homepage](https://github.com/NamVr/Chat-Economy-Bot#readme)

 ## Install